mattkjames7/JupiterMag/README.md

 T = jm.TraceField(5.0,0.0,0.0,IntModel='jrm09',ExtModel='Con2020')
 ```

 The above example will trace the field line from the Cartesian SIII position (5.0,0.0,0.0) (R<sub>j</sub>) in both directions until it reaches the planet using the JRM09 internal field model with the Con2020 external field model.
+The exact point at which the trace stops is either the surface of the planet or the radius L-MIC ionosphere, whichever has the shortest radial distance to the centre of Jupiter (see 3.3.2).
 The object  returned, `T`, is an instance of the `TraceField` class which contains the positions and magnetic field vectors at each step along the trace, along with some footprint coordinates and member functions which can be used for plotting.

 #### 3.3.1 Plotting